DMM TOC > 100 Retail Letters, Cards, Flats, and Parcels > 150 USPS Retail Ground|

 c.
 Order or file number, date of order, date and manner of shipment, shipping weight, postage paid, and initials or name of packer or checker.

-Incidental First-Class Mail matter may be enclosed in or attached to any Standard Post piece without payment of First-Class Mail postage.
+Incidental First-Class Mail matter may be enclosed in or attached to any USPS Retail Ground piece without payment of First-Class Mail postage.
 An incidental First-Class Mail attachment or enclosure must be matter that, if mailed separately, would require First-Class Mail postage, is closely associated with but secondary to the host piece, and is prepared so as not to interfere with postal processing.
 An incidental First-Class Mail attachment or enclosure may be a bill for the product or publication, a statement of account for past products or publications, or a personal message or greeting included with a product, publication, or parcel.
-Postage at the Standard Post price for the host piece is based on the combined weight of the host piece and the incidental First-Class Mail attachment or enclosure.
+Postage at the USPS Retail Ground price for the host piece is based on the combined weight of the host piece and the incidental First-Class Mail attachment or enclosure.